Blog: Words For Thought

-We understand how important it is to have a manuscript free of spelling errors.
-With over 40 years of experience, we have found that typos give many writers problems.
+I understand how important it is to have a manuscript free of spelling errors.
+With over 40 years of experience, I have found that typos give many writers problems.
 Less than perfect typing can create hidden errors.
-We find typos and other spelling errors in 95% of the published books we read.
+I find typos and other spelling errors in 95% of the published books.

 Now, onto today’s episode!

 We are set with 10 different four letter words that start with Her.
 That means you have nine opportunities to create a hidden error that won’t be found by many spell checkers.
 Let’s take a look at this list of terrible typos.

 Herb refers to plants with flowers, leaves or seeds used for cooking, folk remedies, perfume, and coloring other materials.
 In a strict botanical sense, it includes annual plants that are without a woody stem and bear seeds.
 It also used as a man’s name and was the name of the 31st president of the USA, Herbert Hoover.
 This word has been in use for hundreds of years.

 Herd defines a group of animals that travel as a group for safety and foraging purposes.
 These can be wild animals or domesticated.
 Many times a large group of people that are participating in a similar activity such as jogging are jokingly referred to as a herd.
 This word has both noun and verb uses.

 Herf is a word unknown to me previously and I suspect for many of you also, unless you are an aficionado of fine cigars.
 A lively gathering of people devoted to the appreciation and smoking of quality cigars is known as a herf.
 Like so many niche groups, they even have their own magazines such as “Cigar Aficionado”, “Cigar Advisor”, and “Cigar Snob” to name only three of what’s available.